scanloc

 Type: double

-Generally all available picks are added to the buffer and made available for processing.
-Use this option to ignore new picks made on the same sensor within the given time difference to a previously buffered pick.
+Generally, all available picks are added to the buffer and made available for processing.
+Use this option to ignore new picks made on the same data stream within the given time difference to a previously buffered pick.
 A value of 0.0 s ignores all picks with identical times.

 buffer.originKeep